-A person convicted of this crime is entitled to an expungement provided that he:
+If you are convicted of this crime, you are entitled to an expungement provided that you:

-If a party violates a probation term, he can still possibly get an offense expunged.
+If you violate a probation term, you can still possibly get an offense expunged.
 This, though, is in the judge’s discretion.

-Under Penal Code 1203.4, an expungement releases an individual from virtually “all penalties and disabilities” arising out of the conviction.13
+Under Penal Code 1203.4, an expungement releases you from virtually “all penalties and disabilities” arising out of the conviction.13

 6. Does a conviction affect gun rights?

-A conviction does not affect the convicted party’s gun rights.
+A conviction does not affect your gun rights.

-Some California criminal convictions will result in the defendant losing his right to own a gun.
+Some California criminal convictions will result in you losing your right to own a gun.

 Some misdemeanors may even carry a 10-year firearm ban.